VinceThi/low-rank-hypothesis-complex-systems/README.md

 1. `compute_singular_values.py` computes the singular values for every new network datasets from Netzschleuder in `graph_data/netzschleuder/`.
 The singular values are saved into the file `properties/singular_values/<dataset name>_singular_values.txt`.
 2. `compute_singular_values_non_netzschleuder.py` computes the singular values for specific network datasets not from Netzschleuder in `graph_data/`.
 The singular values are saved into the file `properties/<dataset name>_singular_values.txt`.
 3. `compute_effective_ranks.py` computes the rank as well as various _effective_ ranks and add them into the file `properties/effective_ranks.txt`.
+- `compute_singular_values_dscm_upper_bounds` contains the functions to compute the upper bounds of the soft configuration models.
+- The scripts `singular_values_<random graph name>` allow to generate the results for Fig. 2b to 2i.
+- The scripts `effective_ranks_<random graph name>` allow to generate the results for Fig. 2j to 2m.

 #### Plotting the results